sts10/lemire_nearly_divisionless_random/readme.markdown

 ---

-A couple things about all this intrigued me.
-First, I had just been [working on a project](https://sts10.github.io/2020/09/30/making-a-word-list.html) that dealt with choosing random words from a long list.
-Second, anything shorthanded with a last name, followed by the word "algorithm" seems pretty cool, especially if it's relatively new.
+A couple things about this intrigued me.
+First, I had just been [working on a project](https://sts10.github.io/2020/09/30/making-a-word-list.html) that dealt with choosing random words from a long list (hence the post being sent my way).
+Second, anything shorthanded with a last name, followed by the word "algorithm" seems pretty cool, especially if it's relatively new (exciting!).

-And third, I loved the idea of rewarding not workable code, put _readable_ code, or in most cases, well-written code comments.
+And third, I loved the idea of rewarding _readable_ code and/or well-written comments.
 "Code readability is the most important pillar of code correctness and maintainability," MacCárthaigh writes.
 "When code is unreadable, it is harder to spot errors."

-So I tried to understand it.
+I like to learn new things, and I think I'm OK at explaining things once I understand them.
+So I tried to understand this thing.

 ## What we are up against